Cancer care for the body and mind

 Colorectal cancer is thought to spread over time as it progresses through four stages:

-Stages 0 and 1: Early stages when cancer is localized and usually has not grown beyond the inner lining of the colon or spread outside the colon.
+Stages 0 and 1: These are the early stages, when cancer is localized and has not grown beyond the walls of the colon or spread outside the colon.

-Stage 4: Distant spread and is considered metastatic, which means it has traveled through the bloodstream or lymph system and formed new tumors in other organs or tissues.
-The most common sites are the liver followed by the lungs.
+Stage 4: Cancer has distant spread and is considered metastatic, which means it has traveled through the bloodstream or lymph system and formed new tumors in other organs or tissues.
+The most common sites of spread are the liver followed by the lungs.

 While the chances of colorectal cancer spreading or recurring typically increase as someone goes from stage 0 to 3, Dr. Bodkin notes other factors are also involved.
-He says it depends on the size and location of the tumor and how aggressive the biopsy tissue from the colonoscopy, or segment of the colon that’s taken out, looks to a pathologist's eye.
+He says it depends on the size and location of the tumor and how aggressive the tumor looks to a pathologist's eye.

 “Tumors are graded 1 to 3, with grade 1 looking like more normal cells to grade 3, which looks very different and is more aggressive,” Dr. Bodkin says.
 "We also send the specimen for DNA analysis and look for a dozen or so abnormal mutated genes that could lead to a poorer prognosis and greater chance of recurrence.”